VARUN-777-HA/Vrinda-Store-Data-Analysis-Dashboard/README.md

 ## Project Insight:

--Women customers are more likley to buy products campared to men.
+- Women customers are more likley to buy products campared to men.
--The states of karnataka,hydrabad,new delhi are top 3 product buyers.
+- The states of karnataka,hydrabad,new delhi are top 3 product buyers.
--The maximum number of products customer orders from Amazon,Flipkart and Myntra channels.
+- The maximum number of products customer orders from Amazon,Flipkart and Myntra channels.
--More than 90% of the products delivered.
+- More than 90% of the products delivered.

 ## Final Conclusion: